biomejs/website/src/content/blog/biome-v1-9.md

 ---
-title: Biome v1.9 Anniversary release
+title: Biome v1.9 Anniversary Release
 description: First year of Biome and release of Biome 1.9 that brings CSS formatting and linting by default, a new search command
 summary: |
   TODO